ASIA Travel Tips .com

 With 80 Gigabytes of available memory, the Boeing EFB provides plenty of room for new applications as well, such as enhanced fault reporting; enhanced electronic checklists; real-time weather information; and real-time Notice To Airmen (NOTAM) information.

-See other recent news regarding: Airlines, Boeing
+See other recent news regarding: Travel News Asia, Boeing

 Advertising